FernandoChu/Reading-stuff/To read.md

 # Philosophy of Language
 - Oxford Handbook of Philosophy of Language
-- The Philosophy of Language Martinich
+- **The Philosophy of Language, Martinich** https://www.amazon.com/exec/obidos/ASIN/0195188306/ref=nosim/mitopencourse-20
 - Ayer, Language Truth and Logic
 - Some Chomsky
 - Tractatus